toothrot/postgres_to_redshift/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+UPDATES 2017-04-28
+1. remove any operational tables from moving over to AWS (table_name NOT IN ('ar_internal_metadata','schema_migrations') AND LEFT(table_name,1) != '_')
+2. add COMPUPDATE ON to enable automatic compression during COPY command
+3. automtically assign "sortkey distkey" to "id" column